 Welcome to the definitive guide on how to eat tacos.
-I am assuming that you don’t know how to hold a taco properly, barely know how to eat at all, and probably need help getting your clothes on in the morning.
+We assume that you don’t know how to hold a taco properly, barely know how to eat at all, and probably need help getting your clothes on in the morning.
 Use this guide as a lesson in etiquette, history and modern trends in taco culture.
 This guide will be constantly updated.

 Once upon a time, the taco was just a traditional dish eaten by natives and expats of Mexico.
 Those days are long gone.
 The taco is just so all over the place right now.
-With that said, I thought it was the right time for an ultimate guide on eating tacos.
-Because when it comes around to tacos, I don’t play around.
+With that said, we at thought it was the right time for an ultimate guide on eating tacos.
+Because when it comes around to tacos, we don’t play around.

 THE ANATOMY OF A TACO EATER